waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ## Help button

-testing what will happen when the player clicks on the help button
+**VALID** testing what will happen when the player clicks on the help button

 ### Test Data To Use

-The player will clcik on the help button in multiple locations
+The player will clcik on the help button in multiple locations I have chosen multiple locations to show that it doesn't matter where the player is, they can get help anywhere

 ### Expected Test Result